Boshieatcabbage/Group-11-Lunging/README.md

 # Agression Lunging Simulation

-Please copy the preprogrammed.py and fly.py to update the class definition and restart the kernel to make sure the program runs correctly.
+Please copy the preprogrammed.py and fly.py to update the class definition and restart the kernel to ensure the program runs correctly.
-Please run the flies.py class definition to enable the simulation of the overall performance
+Please run the flies.py class definition to enable the simulation for the "overall performance".

 # Lunging and Force Measurement File ###
 incorporates the following